kaviarjs/validator-bundle/DOCUMENTATION.md

-This package contains a naet, TypeScript-oriented solution to validating models, creating custom validation constraints that are container-aware.
+This package contains a neat, TypeScript-oriented solution to validating models, creating custom validation constraints that are container-aware.
 It leverages the awesome [yup validation package](https://github.com/jquense/yup).

 ```bash
 npm i -S @kaviar/validator-bundle